 Given her Greek background she has an interest in Greek Folk Music, and some of her compositions are based on Greek folk tunes (such as Kalamatianos for solo violin and Skopos for violin and piano).
 She is also interested in world music - particularly Indian, Japanese and Chinese - and some of her compositions were inspired by things seen on her travels.
 For instance, Silver Moon, Silver Lake was inspired by a visit to Beijing.
 However, she has also found inspiration in literature (Dreams of May was a poem set to music) and art.

 Often many of these different influences come together.
 When she composed Norwegian Reflections she drew inspiration from a journey to Norway, the paintings of Edvard Munch and Grieg's Piano Concerto.

-Tasoulla Christou has been described as having a gift for melody, but at the same time her music has drama, another important component of her works.
+Tasoulla Christou has been described as having a gift for melody.
 Her compositions are proving very popular, in London and abroad, with both performers and audiences, who find her music very accessible.

 In late 2009 she published Anthologia, a CD of some of her recent compositions.

 Look out for her new CD coming in 2022.